sahib/rmlint/docs/tutorial.rst

 ---------------------

 If you read so far, you know ``rmlint`` pretty well by now.
-Here's just a list of options that are nice to know, but not essential:
+Here's just a list of options that are nice to know, but are not essential:

-- Consecutive runs of ``rmlint`` can be speed up by using ``--xattr-read``.
+- Consecutive runs of ``rmlint`` can be speed up by using ``--xattr``.

   .. code-block:: python

-    $ rmlint large_dataset/ --xattr-write --write-unfinished
+    $ rmlint large_dataset/ --xattr
-    $ rmlint large_dataset/ --xattr-read
+    $ rmlint large_dataset/ --xattr

-  Here, the second run should (or *might*) run a lot faster.
+  Here, the second run should (or *might*) run a lot faster, since the first run saved all calculated checksums to the extended attributes of each processed file.
 But be sure to read the caveats stated in the `manpage`_!
+  Especially keep in mind that you need to have write access to the files for this to work.

 - ``-r`` (``--hidden``): Include hidden files and directories.
 The default is to ignore these, to save you from destroying git repositories (or similar